Zaky7/InterviewBitSolution/src/Array/Array.md

 Second Vowel B => (E, ER) = (6-4) => (n - index)
 ans => 2 + 5 = 7

+- Iterate over the String characters
+- If character isVowel then add (n - characterIndex to the result)
+- return the result

 #### Code

      public int solve(String A) {